How To Straighten Your Hair - With Or Without Heat

 - Technique 4: Try A Natural Hair Mask

-Curly Hair and Rainy Days - How To Straighten Hair with A Flat Iron
+How To Straighten Your Hair With A Flat Iron

 A flat iron or hair iron, hair tong, or straightener is a household appliance used by curly haired individuals seeking that perfect flat look.